PleioTruppe/graph_app/README.md

 The application has many package.json scripts available, with one of them being `yarn start`.
 This will start the webpack dev-server.

 ### React Flow
 React flow is being used for graph visualization.
-To install the package run 'yarn add reactflow'.
+To install the package run `yarn add reactflow`.

 ## Backend